uvsmtid/protoprimer/readme.md

 ./prime --env dst/special_env
 ```

-The existence of `lconf` symlink (and where it points)
+The existence of `lconf` symlink (and where it points to)
 is private to the repo clone (and should be `.gitignore`-ed)
-but all its possible targets in `dst/*` are still versioned.
+but all its possible targets in `dst/*` have to be versioned.

 ## Filesystem layout: configuration leaps

-The `protoprimer` supports any filesystem layout for client repos - see output:
+The `protoprimer` supports any filesystem layout for client repos.

+To discover the config files within the filesystem, it uses the concept of "config leap" - see:

 ```
 ./prime --config